rtmigo/dmk_py/README.md

 # [dmk: dark matter keeper](https://github.com/rtmigo/dmk_py)

-`dmk` encrypts data entries.
+`dmk` keeps data entries in a file.
 Entries can be added, updated, and removed.
-Entries are files or strings.
+Entries can be binary (files) or text (passwords, etc).

-Each entry is independent and protected with a unique **codename**.
+Each entry is independent and protected unique **codename**.
 The codename serves as a name and password at the same time.

 Codename allows access to one entry.
 It reveals nothing about other entries, even whether they exist.

-The `dmk` storage file consists only of unidentifiable blocks.
-Whether these blocks contain encrypted information or are they a random set of bytes is unknown.
-There is no table of contents and no master decryption keys.

-The file definitely exists and is sized.
-But that's literally all that is known.
-It is impossible to find out whether there are entries, how many, what size they are.
-It is not even clear whether the file is in dmk format.
+The `dmk` storage file does not have master password or table of contents.

+The file consists mostly of unidentifiable data.
+The data may contain encrypted information, or be just random.
+Codename helps to identify only data fragments associated with particular entry and decrypt it.
+The rest of the data will remain dark matter.

 # Install